prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 #### Step 2: Create Interstitial Ad Unit
 {:.no_toc}

-**InterstitialAdUnit** - is an object that will load and display the particular ad.
+**InterstitialAdUnit** - is an object that will load and display a particular ad.
 To create it you should provide:

 - **configId** - an ID of a [Stored Impression](/prebid-server/features/pbs-storedreqs.html) on the Prebid server
-- **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s real estate.
+- **minSizePercentage** - specifies the minimum width and height percent an ad may occupy of a device’s screen.
 - **eventHandler** - the instance of the interstitial event handler

 Also, you can assign the listeners for processing ad events.

 > **NOTE:** minSizePercentage - plays an important role in a bidding process for display ads.
-If provided space is not enough demand partners won't respond with the bids.
+If the provided space is too small demand partners won't respond with bids.

 #### Step 3: Load the Ad
 {:.no_toc}

-Simply call the `loadAd()` method to start In-App Bidding flow.
+Call the `loadAd()` method to start In-App Bidding flow.
 The ad unit will load an ad and will wait for explicit instructions to display the Interstitial Ad.

 #### Step 4: Show the Ad when it is ready
 {:.no_toc}

-The most convenient way to determine if the interstitial ad is ready for displaying is to listen to the particular listener method:
+The most convenient way to determine if the interstitial ad is ready for displaying is to listen to the listener method:

 ``` kotlin
 override fun onAdLoaded(interstitialAdUnit: InterstitialAdUnit) {